 This will open a Support ticket in the same way as sending us an email would, so that we can let you know that we’ve received your request and keep you updated on its progress.

 Once you’ve had confirmation from the Spektrix Support team that this work is completed, the last thing to do is to ask your web developer to update all of the references in your current web integration to use the new sub-domain.
+A full list of the references that need to be changed can be found on our Integration Portal.
 Once they’ve done that, your new sub-domain should be up and running.

 NOTE: if you’re setting up a new website for the first time, just make sure your web developer sets all of the references using the correct sub-domain from the outset.